Amazon’s New Agentic AI for Sellers: What is it and How to Use it?

 Does it train on my confidential data?
 Amazon indicates it does not train global models on your confidential account data.

 Where do I find it?
 Seller Central → Seller Assistant (agent chat).
 For ads, Amazon Ads console → Creative Studio → chat.
+This feature is rolling out in phases.
+If you don’t see Seller Assistant yet, your account may not have access.

 Which ad types can it help with today?
 Sponsored Brands Video, Sponsored Display (image/video), DSP short video & display.